bmazin/ARCONS-pipeline/README.md

 (you can check if you have them with help('modules') within the (i)python interpreter)

-PyTables (see http://www.tumblr.com/tagged/pytables and instructions therein for Mac)
+If you are having troubles with PyTables (which you shouldn't since it is built into EPD), see http://www.tumblr.com/tagged/pytables and instructions therein for Mac.

 ***